SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/consumer.md

    $ docker run -it --rm -v "$(cd "$PWD/../.."; pwd)":/course-root -w "/course-root/$(basename $(cd "$PWD/.."; pwd))/$(basename "$PWD")" -v "$HOME/.m2/repository":/root/.m2/repository maven:3-jdk-11 ./mvnw clean package
    ```

+  On a windows machine, you have to replace the `$PWD` with the current directory and the `$HOME` with a directory where you have the `.m2` folder.

 6. With the consumer now built, run it with the following command:

      ```